 Naked Mole Rat Cam

-Pacific Science Center has an HD camera in our naked mole rat exhibit.
-Thanks to our friends at Nest, you can watch live HD video of these amazing little creatures 24x7.
-Occasionally, you can hear sounds coming from the industrious mole rats as they move about their habitat.
-The clicking sound is them chewing or gnawing away.
-Read below for more information about what they do and why.
-The live stream here requires a Flash-enabled browser or you can download the free Nest app for your iOS or Android device and view these streams anytime.
+Thanks to our friends at Nest, watch live HD video of these amazing creatures 24x7.
+The live stream here requires a Flash-enabled browser or download the free Nest app for your iOS or Android device and view these streams anytime.
 We invite you to follow us on Facebook where we announce special events happening in this exhibit.
-You’ll know when to tune in to witness the amazing feats of our naked mole rats.
 We welcome your questions and comments about the activity you see.
-Feel free to drop us a note anytime at email@example.com.
+Drop us a note anytime at email@example.com.

-- The animals may be very motionless but they are not dead.
-Their resting metabolism is much lower than that of other mammals, because they do not thermoregulate.
-So they may breathe slowly and appear not to be breathing at all.
+- The animals may be motionless but not dead.
+Their resting metabolism is much lower than that of other mammals.
+They may breathe slowly and appear not to be breathing at all.

-- Naked mole rats live in underground tunnels and chambers.
-They are used to crowded conditions.
-Sometimes the chamber you are viewing will be full of animals, but don’t worry.
+- Sometimes the chamber you are viewing will be full of animals, but don’t worry.
 They are not getting trampled.
-This is how they like to sleep.
+They evolved to need and tolerate crowding.

-- Naked mole rats’ teeth stick out way past their gums.
-This means they look much scarier than they really are.
-They have very strong jaws, but they would only bite a person or another animal under very unusual conditions.
-They use their teeth to dig, chew, and carry their babies, which they can do very gently.
+- Naked mole rat use their teeth to dig, chew, and carry their babies, which they can do very gently.
+They have strong jaws, but they would only bite a person or another animal under very unusual conditions.

-- The dark markings you see on the mole rats are tattoos.
+- The dark markings you see on the mole rats are identifying tattoos.
 The ink is for a cause.
-Each animal has a unique set of markings that tells us its sex, when it was born and to which queen.
 Because their skin is pink and hairless, the markings are quite conspicuous.
 Learn More